By Nicolaas Barr

 Special thanks to Lise Barr for her research and to Vera Sokolova and Daniel Bessner for their feedback on this essay.

-Nick Barr Clingan is Director of International Programs and Part-Time Lecturer in the Comparative History of Ideas Program.
-A graduate of UW (History and CHID, 2004), he received his PhD in History from the University of California, Berkeley.
+Nicolaas Barr is a lecturer in the Comparative History of Ideas (CHID) and Jewish Studies programs.
+A graduate of UW (History and CHID, 2004), he received his Ph.D. in History from the University of California, Berkeley.
 His book project explores the intellectual reception of the Frankfurt School in the Netherlands.